midi-ld/documentation/README.md

 These tutorials (and more to come) will help you get your way around MIDI Linked Data.

 - [Tutorial](tutorials/search.md) on how to search and browse the MIDI Linked Data Cloud
-- Tutorial on how to use [midi2rdf](https://github.com/midi-ld/midi2rdf) to convert your MIDI files to RDF (and back to MIDI)
-- Tutorial on streaming your analog instrument output as MIDI Linked Data
 - [Tutorial](tutorials/sparql.md) on querying the MIDI Linked Data Cloud using SPARQL
+- Tutorial on how to use [midi2rdf](https://github.com/midi-ld/midi2rdf) to convert your MIDI files to RDF (and back to MIDI) (coming soon, check out [this](https://github.com/midi-ld/midi2rdf) and [this](https://www.albertmeronyo.org/wp-content/uploads/2016/04/ESWC2016_PD_paper_57.pdf) meanwhile)
+- Tutorial on streaming your analog instrument output as MIDI Linked Data (coming soon, check out [this](https://github.com/midi-ld/midi2rdf) and [this](https://www.albertmeronyo.org/wp-content/uploads/2016/04/ESWC2016_PD_paper_57.pdf) meanwhile)

 ### Changelog